CDRT/blog/docs/2022/qualcomm_remediation.md

 One possible solution is to leverage a ConfigMgr Configuration Item/Baseline.
 The CI will include two script setting types consisting of detection/remediation scripts.
 These scripts will:

-- Check if the logs are present and delete them
+- Check if the logs are present and delete them if the WWAN card is not installed (detected by PnpId)
 - Check if the Qualcomm Sim Service is running and to stop/disable the service

 [**Download the Configuration Baseline here**](https://download.lenovo.com/cdrt/blog/CI_CB-FixQualcommSnapdragonX55.zip)